Blackstone hires senior executives for its hedge fund unit

 Dowling, a former endowment chief at Brown University, came to Blackstone this year and has recruited staff as a number of senior Blackstone executives left the firm.

+The new hires "demonstrate the tremendous momentum we have in BAAM," Jon Gray, Blackstone president and chief operating officer, said.
+"David and Atish are exceptional investors with great track records of managing money and delivering strong, risk-adjusted returns through market cycles."

-Ben-Ur was chief investment officer at CAM Capital where he managed assets for Kovner and senior employees of Caxton Associates, the hedge fund Kovner founded in 1983.
+Ben-Ur was chief investment officer at CAM Capital where he managed assets for Kovner who founded hedge fund Caxton Associates in 1983.
 Before that he was co-chief investment officer at Corbin Capital and started his career at Fidelity Investments.

 CAM Capital and Blackstone also agreed on preliminary terms to manage CAM Capital's assets.